Noor-Ismot/Python-daily-log/README.md

 - Join tuples using the + operator and multiply using *.
 - Tuple methods: count() and index().

-# LEARN PYTHON : DAY 7 - Dictionary
+# DAY 7 - Dictionary
 - A dictionary is a collection which is ordered*, changeable and do not allow duplicates.
 - Dictionaries are written with curly brackets, and have keys and values.
 - Defining a dictionary using curly braces {}.